Blank Generation (album): Legacy

 Rock critics have held Blank Generation in high regard.
 It has been highly influential, reflecting the kinds of themes that soon became commonplace in punk.
 Along with such groups as Television, Suicide, the Ramones, the Patti Smith Group, and the Heartbreakers, the Voidoids helped define the early New York punk scene.

 Upon the album's release, critics such as Velvet Lanier called it "one of the greatest records ever cut"; Jimi LaLumia at The Village Gate called the title track "a classic, a unifying lifeline" for the punk scene; and Record World called it "the Future of American rock".
 To Joe Ferbacher at Creem, "Blank Generation" was evidence that punk was essentially American, and was more authentic than the more commercially successful but less intellectual or philosophical British punk scene.

 Punk became a phenomenon in England, with the quick rise and fall of the Sex Pistols and with longer lasting bands such as the Clash.
 Glen Matlock was inspired to write "Pretty Vacant" in 1976 after seeing a handbill containing the names of Hell's songs, including "(I Belong To The) Blank Generation", that Malcolm McLaren had brought back to England with him from the United States.
-Matlock, nor any of the other Pistols, had actually heard Hell's song, as it wasn't released on an album until September 1977.
-By then, "Pretty Vacant" had already recorded and released as a single two months earlier.
+Matlock, nor any of the other Pistols, had actually heard Hell's song, as it wasn't released on an album until late August 1977.
+By then, "Pretty Vacant" had already been recorded and released as a single two months earlier.
 Hell was at first offended at how much McLaren had taken from him—musically, lyrically, and visually—but came to accept it, as he believed "ideas are free property", and praised the band's vocalist Johnny Rotten for taking his nihilist persona further than he felt himself able to do.
 The Voidoids toured England with the Clash in 1977, and during one show, Rotten appeared on stage and goaded the audience into demanding an encore from Hell and his band.
 The nihilism of "Blank Generation" was echoed in other songs in the early British punk scene such as the Sex Pistols' "Anarchy in the U.K.", the Clash's "London's Burning" and Generation X's "Your Generation".

 Hell became mired in heroin addiction, and the group did not release another album until 1982's Destiny Street, by which time punk had passed from headlines in favor of new wave.
 The album had a weak reception, and Hell turned focus on non-music projects.

 Meanwhile, British punk had swept the US and was to largely define its public perception.
 American bands influenced by British punk proliferated, and the music evolved into genres such as hardcore punk and alternative rock.
 Many of these bands delved into punk history and paid tribute to the Voidoids and other New York bands, in particular New York-based noise rockers Sonic Youth, whose frontman Thurston Moore had seen the Voidoids live in the 1970s.
 The Voidoids were a key influence on the Minutemen, whose D. Boon name-dropped Hell in "History Lesson – Part II".